solrac97gr/goarchtest/README.md

 - **MVC Architecture** - Enforces rules for model, view, and controller components
 - **DDD with Clean Architecture** - Enforces Domain-Driven Design with Clean Architecture within each bounded context

+For a practical example of using predefined architecture patterns, see [defined architecture example](./examples/defined_architecture.go).

+You can also create custom architecture patterns as shown in the [custom architecture example](./examples/custom_architecture.go).

 ## Reporting and Visualization

 GoArchTest includes tools for reporting and visualizing architecture test results: